lgarron/Makefile-scripts/README.md

 ### Updating `Makefile`

-If you change the scripts in `package.json`, then run:
+If you add/remove/rename scripts in `package.json`, then run:

 ```shell
 make update-Makefile